With Valentine’s Day just around the corner, love is in the air. Let’s talk about all of the little things your dog does to say “I love you”.

 1. Looking into your Eyes

 Did you know that oxytocin, a hormone that helps new mothers bond with their babies, is released when your pup stares into your eyes?
-When dogs are happy and feeling comfortable with their owner, they show you that gaze that confirms their love for you.
+When dogs are happy and feeling comfortable with their dog parent, they show you that gaze that confirms their love for you.

 2. Leaning on you or Cuddling